Uber reports more than 3,000 sexual assaults on 2018 rides

 Uber's share price dropped more than 1% in after-hours trading.

-Uber and competitor Lyft have faced a backlash for not doing enough to protect the safety of its riders and drivers.
+Uber and competitor Lyft have faced harsh criticism for not doing enough to protect the safety of their riders and drivers.
 Dozens of women are suing Lyft, claiming the company should have done more to protect them from driver assaults.
 A Connecticut woman sued Uber last month, claiming she was sexually assaulted by her driver.

-Uber's safety report is the first of its kind, the company said.
+London refused to renew Uber's license to operate in the city in November after the company was plagued with safety issues including concerns about impostor drivers.
+Uber said it will appeal the decision.

+The companies have both formed partnerships with sexual assault prevention networks and other safety groups, and have touted their background check policies for drivers.
+But many say they haven't gone far enough to protect passengers and drivers, who are contract workers for the companies.

 “Keeping this information in the dark doesn’t make anyone safer,” Uber said in a statement announcing the report.
 It plans to release its safety report every two years going forward.

 Lyft said last year it would also release a safety report.
-A company spokeswoman confirmed Thursday that it "remained committed" to releasing a report, but did not say when.
+A company spokeswoman confirmed Thursday that it "remained committed" to releasing a report, but did not say when it would be released.

-Mike Bomberger, a lawyer representing more than 100 victims of sexual assault in lawsuits against Uber and Lyft, said he applauds Uber for releasing the numbers.
+Mike Bomberger, a lawyer representing more than 100 victims of sexual assault in lawsuits against Uber and Lyft, applauded Uber for releasing the numbers.
 “One of the problems with both of these companies is that they have hidden and have tried to conceal the number of sexual assaults that occur in their vehicles,” he said.

+In response, an Uber spokesperson pointed to the just-released report.
+Lyft called Bomberger's charge “baseless.”

-Bomberger said he believes 80% to 90% of the assaults in the Uber report could have been prevented by measures such as cameras in the cars recording rides and the companies reporting each assault it learns of to the police.
+Bomberger said he believes 80% to 90% of the assaults in the Uber report could have been prevented by measures such as cameras in the cars recording rides and the companies reporting every assault they learn of to the police.

 The Rape, Abuse & Incest National Network said it appreciated Uber's transparency.

-Note: This story has been updated to correct the number of rapes reported by Uber in 2018.
-It is 235, not 229.